APPFL/APPFL/docs/developer/algorithms.rst

             """Return global model parameters"""
             pass

-You may add any configuration parameters into your aggregator and access them using ``self.aggregator_config.your_config_param``.
+You may add any configuration parameters into your aggregator and access them using ``self.aggregator_configs.your_config_param``.
 When you start the FL experiment, you can specify the aggregator configuration parameter values in the server configuration file in the following way:

 .. code-block:: yaml